elimgoodman/elimgoodman.github.io/ideas/composition/index.md

 }
 </pre>

-Now, in addition to our parameters not adequately describing the inputs to our function, the return type (and throws clause) don't adequately describe the possible results of the computation: a possible result is that we *delete the whole friggin' database!* And that's nowhere in the function prelude.
+Now, in addition to our parameters not adequately describing the inputs to our function, the return type (and throws clause) don't adequately describe the possible results of the computation: a possible result is that we *delete the whole friggin' database!* And that's nowhere in the function signature.

-Based on the above examples, here's a good taxonomy of the kinds of things that need to appear in a well-formed prelude:
+Based on the above examples, here's a good taxonomy of the kinds of things that need to appear in a well-formed signature:

 - the name of the function
 - the return type